 Don’t forget to wear comfortable shoes – there is plenty of mud if it’s a rainy day – and bring some extra batteries for your camera, you won’t stop taking pictures!

 How to get there

-If you are a brave scooter driver, just ask for directions to some local when you are in the main street of Ubud.
+If you are a brave scooter driver, just ask for directions from some locals when you are in the main street of Ubud.
 Otherwise, you can easily ask some local taxi guy to take you to the Tegalalang rice terrace.

 Recommended by Cristina from The Lazy Trotter.

-The hike is a bit challenging, but not too difficult.
-Its summit sits at 1,717 metres above sea level – quite impressive for a small island like Bali!
+The hike is a bit challenging but not too difficult.
+Its summit sits at 1,717 meters above sea level – quite impressive for a small island like Bali!
 You’ll notice it gets cooler and cooler as you ascend – and waiting for the sun to come up can be quite a chilly affair.

 Recommended by Claire from Claire’s Footsteps.

 If you love visiting temples, add Pura Lempuyang to the list.
 It’s one of the oldest Hindu temples in Bali.